afonsolenzi1983/Brewery/README.md

  -docker compose up

- -execute the action on the mentioned 'airflow UI - actions.txt'
+ -execute the action on the mentioned 'airflow UI - actions.txt'.
+Variables for minio and Connection for spark.

  -once you are done just run docker compose down -v